Salamatabbas/offline-transcriber/README.md

 * Professionals working with confidential audio data
 * Anyone who needs privacy-preserving offline speech-to-text transcription

-Designed for ease of use, the project includes guided installers for Windows and macOS and requires no cloud services during operation.

 This project was developed using a **Vibe Coding** workflow with extensive human supervision, iterative refinement, and multi-phase testing.
 Every major component has been manually reviewed, repeatedly tested, and improved over multiple development phases.